Elering/estfeed-datahub-docs/eng/05-metering-point.md

 On the "Metering points" page it is possible to use the search functionality to find the needed metering points.

 1. If needed 1 or more search requirements can be added.
 2. Without any search requirements all metering points are shown.
-Otherwise the results are shown based on the given search requirements.
+Otherwise, the results are shown based on the given search requirements.
 3. It is possible to use more search categories by opening the detailed search.

 ![Metering point search](../images/opp-ui/metering-point/meter-point-search.png)